oldWizardMordamir/dev-utils/lib/removeFilesByExtension/README.md

 Errors are logged to the console for debugging purposes.

-## Development

-To modify or extend this utility, you can find the source code in the `lib/removeFilesByExtension/index.ts` file.
-Run the script directly using `ts-node` for testing during development.

 ### Running the Script Directly
 ```bash
 ts-node lib/removeFilesByExtension/index.ts '/path/to/directory' '.extension' [options]
 ```

-## License

-This utility is part of the `dev-utils` library and is licensed under ISC.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve this utility.